bryanem32/hyperv_vm_creator/README.md

 - The process:
   1. Creates the VHDX (VM disk)
   2. Applies Windows images using **DISM**
-- **GPU Passthrough:** Do not enable Checkpoints, Dynamic Memory, or Enhanced Session Mode for proper GPU functionality.
+- **GPU Partitioning:** Do not enable Checkpoints, Dynamic Memory, or Enhanced Session Mode for proper GPU functionality.
 - VM will inherit the Host PC's keyboard, language, locale and timezone settings
 - Display Resolution on bootup uses QRes.exe Version 1.0.9.7 (https://sourceforge.net/projects/qres/)